WayfaringBloke/dnd/writing/pub/World.md

 Once an audiovisual cacophony of consumption, a decade of neglect has left this paradise of popular luxury derelict.
 Its surronded by an increasingly desperate series of supports trying to prevent it from falling over.

 ### Central
 The shrivelled heart of Xim, where beuracrats and businessmen manage the nation's decline.
-Bland offices tower over stout apartment blocks, perpetually illumu
+Bland offices tower over stout apartment blocks, ad screens are so common the street lights never need to be turned on.

 .
 Features the parliment building, CID (Central Information Department) building, many Fin dens,